mozilla-ai/document-to-podcast/README.md

 ## Models

-Our architecture focuses on modularity and adaptability, meaning it shouldn't be too difficult to swap frameworks to use your own suite of models.
+The architecture of this codebase focuses on modularity and adaptability, meaning it shouldn't be too difficult to swap frameworks to use your own suite of models.
+We have selected fully open source models that are very memory efficient and can run on a laptop CPU with less than 10GB RAM requirements.

 ### text-to-text